Overlap Structure and Free Energy Fluctuations in Short-Range Spin Glasses

-There are also lines of reasoning that allow Theorem~2 to coexist with multi-step RSB.
-One could argue that even if two pure states $\alpha$ and $\alpha'$ appear in the same mixed state~$\Gamma$, they might nonetheless have large free energy difference fluctuations inside most restricted volumes~\cite{noteRead}.
-(But there should still be a subsequence of restricted volumes in which the free energy difference is $O(1)$, e.g., when $F_L(\alpha,\alpha')$ changes sign.)
+There are also lines of reasoning that allow the theorem to coexist with RSB.
+As noted earlier, in RSB a single infinite-volume mixed Gibbs state is supported on infinitely many pure states.
+In any convergent subsequence of finite-volume Gibbs states, none of the (finite-volume approximations to the) pure states can have free energy differences that scale with the volume, or else they wouldn't appear in the same mixed Gibbs state.
+But there could still be a {\it sub\/}sequence of volumes in which the free energy difference between pure states $\alpha$ and $\alpha'$ are all $O(1)$, e.g., when $F_L(\alpha,\alpha')$ changes sign.
+(Of course one then require the existence of subsubsequences of volumes in which {\it all\/} pure states within a single mixed Gibbs state have free energy differences of $O(1)$.)
+So even if two pure states $\alpha$ and $\alpha'$ appear in the same mixed state~$\Gamma$, they might nonetheless have large free energy difference fluctuations inside {\it most\/} restricted volumes~\cite{noteRead}, but not all.
 Our results do not rule out this possibility.
-If it were to hold then the (infinite-volume) interface $\alpha\triangle\alpha'$ would have a free energy that scales as $L^{d/2}$ (while changing sign infinitely often).
+But this would require that the (infinite-volume) interface $\alpha\triangle\alpha'$ have a free energy that scales as $L^{d/2}$ (while changing sign infinitely often).

-If one requires that free energy differences (or equivalently, interface free energies) between infinite-volume pure states in the same mixed Gibbs state remain $O(1)$ on all lengthscales, then Eq.~(\ref{eq:flucs}) is violated unless there exist fat tails in the free energy difference distribution on all large lengthscales.
-Such fat tails have not to the best of our knowledge been predicted by any of the four theoretical scenarios discussed in the introduction.

-{\it Discussion.\/} There are several possibilities consistent with Theorem~2 if the thermodynamic structure of a spin glass consists of Gibbs states which are nontrivial mixtures of many incongruent pure state pairs.
-One is that the interface free energy between two pure states in the same mixed Gibbs state remains O(1) on all lengthscales, and then in each Gibbs state~$\Gamma$ the edge overlaps have at most two values: $q^{(e)}_{\alpha\alpha}$, the self-overlap, and $q^{(e)}_{\alpha\beta}$, where $\alpha$ and $\beta$ are non-spin-flip-related pure states in the decomposition of~$\Gamma$.
-(If overlap equivalence, as predicted by RSB theory~\cite{PR00,CGGV06,CG13} holds, then the above ``two-overlap" result holds also for the spin overlap $q_{\alpha\beta}$, with the difference that there are now four $\delta$-functions, at $\pm q_{\alpha\beta}$ and $\pm q_{EA}$).

-Another possibility is that multi-step replica symmetry breaking holds and free energy fluctuations between two pure states in the same Gibbs state fluctuate on a scale that grows with the volume, except along some subsequence where they remain O(1).

-One-step replica symmetry breaking would predict that the overlap $q^{(e)}_{\alpha\beta}$ is the same in all mixed Gibbs states; so far we have discussed only pure states within a single mixed state~$\Gamma$.
-If the single incongruent pure state overlap differs among distinct mixed Gibbs states, then direct application of Theorem 4.2 from~\cite{ANSW14} would also require the variance of free energy difference fluctuations between pure states belonging to {\it different\/} mixed Gibbs states to scale with the volume.